knatarasan/knatarasan.github.io/_posts/2025-10-03-AI-Agents-Autonomous.md

     - Behavior Tree vs Vanilla "if else"
     - how can you solve a behavior tree problem with if then else ?
   - It can create tools to solve a problem ( a python code) and execute it to solve. ( this code is based on the scenario given)

+- Autonomy in AI breaks this barrier in the following ways,
+  - AI can create its own tools ( eg : python ), to solve a problem that the builder (engineer) is not aware of.
+  - Using un conventional decision making logics
+    - Behavior Tree
+    - FSM
+    - Decision Tree
+    - Utility-based system
+    - Rule-based system
+    - Planning system
+    - Behavioral cloning
+    - Hierarchical Task Network (HTN)
+    - Blackboard system
+    - Genetic algorithm

 #### How to apply to my app ?
 In my Personal finance App, I can use it in following points,